lukstei/thumbnail-service-cdk/article.md

 One could ask why even bother learning new concepts when we have our good old CloudFormation templates?
 In my opinion there are few advantages when using CDK compared to writing CloudFormation templates by hand:

 - **Familiar tooling and programming language concepts:** I can use my well known tools like the IDE and the tooling it provides (including code auto-completion and refactoring).
-I can use a programming language I am already familiar with and the CDK integrates into the provided programming languages constructs like using variables for references.
-I can use the package manager to use and create dependencies and the known the file structure for my code.
+I can use a programming language I am already familiar with and the CDK integrates into the provided programming languages constructs, like using variables for references.
+I can use the package manager to use and create dependencies and use the known the file structure for my code.
 - **No need to learn a new schema:** I do not have to learn the nitty-gritty details of a schema like CloudFormation templates to define my infrastructure, so I can focus on the "business logic", i.e. how I want to stick together my resources (of course I still need to get familiar with the resource/API constructs provided by the AWS platform)
 - **Testing:** I can unit test the code I write as I usually do, e.g. with Jest
 - **Compactness and maintainability:** In my example I could define the service infrastructure in about 30 lines - it will generate a 300 line cloudformation template.
 I can leverage the abstraction constructs my programming language provides me, and this helps me to define everything with more compact code, and also makes things more maintainable.
-- **Fun and fast:** Last but not least, It's just more fun playing and sticking together the different services and getting instant feedback via the type system and the IDE, than to mess around with a 300 line YAML file.
-Also, I'm faster navigating and reading the API definitions in the code (which in our case are Typescript files/types), than browsing a website to read the documentation
+- **Fun and fast:** Last but not least, It's just more fun playing and sticking together the different services and getting instant feedback via the type system and the IDE, than to mess around with a 300 lines YAML file.
+Also, I'm faster navigating and reading the API definitions in the code (which in our case are Typescript files/types), than browsing a website to read the documentation.

 ## Let's get started